Suor/funcy/docs/seqs.rst

     :func:`icat` is an alias for :meth:`itertools.chain.from_iterable`.

+.. function:: flatten(seq, follow=is_seqcont)
+              iflatten(seq, follow=is_seqcont)

+    Flattens arbitrary nested sequence of values and other sequences. ``follow`` argument determines whether to unpack each item.
+By default it dives into lists, tuples and iterators, see :func:`is_seqcont` for further explanation.

 .. function:: interleave(*seqs)

     Returns an iterator yielding first item in each sequence, then second and so on until some sequence ends.
 Numbers of items taken from all sequences are always equal.